vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🗓️ 15.
+## ðŸ—“ï¸ 15.
 4-Week Mastery Study Schedule

 Since you are working full-time, this schedule focuses on **one high-quality problem per day**.